sicchio/p5.score/README.md

 📘 p5.score
-p5.score is a creative coding framework for choreographic scoring using p5.js.
+p5.score is a creative coding framework for choreographic scoring using <a href = "https://p5js.org/">p5.js </a>.
 It enables artists, dancers, and coders to create, perform, and share scores that combine movement and code.
 <br>
 <br>